The neuroscience of happiness.

 So what does the neuroscience of happiness teach us today?

 Well, the most important lesson is that happiness is not heavily influenced by social or external factors.
 Happiness rather originates in our brain – it’s biological root.
-Thus, searching the source of happiness on the outside may be inadequate.
+Thus, searching for the source of happiness on the outside may be inadequate.

 The neuroscience says that you can only be happy if you: